zerasul/mdbook_en/14sound/sound.md

 [^58]: Texas Instruments is a registered trademark.
 All rights reserved.

-This chip allows to emit sound by 4 channels; 3 for wave generation (tones), and another one for noise.
+This chip emits sound by 4 channels; 3 for wave generation (tones), and another one for noise.
 This chip is included in the VDP itself, and can be used together with the YM2612 as a sound system for the Sega Mega Drive.

-This chip is also used in other home electronics projects, such as the Durango project.
+This chip is also used in other home electronics projects, such as the _Durango_ project.

 ### Z80